-In this webinar hosted by the Good Home Inquiry we will explore the options available to overcome financial barriers – the greatest obstacle to improving people’s homes.
-We will hear from industry experts about the choices currently available to support people who wish to make repairs, renovations or improvements to their homes, and to understand what more can be done to achieve better outcomes.
+In this webinar hosted by the Good Home Inquiry we explored the options available to overcome financial barriers – the greatest obstacle to improving people’s homes.
+We heard from industry experts about the choices currently available to support people who wish to make repairs, renovations or improvements to their homes, to understand what more can be done to achieve better outcomes.

 Good homes are a national asset and should become an infrastructure investment priority in the post-pandemic recovery plan to meet our ambitious climate change targets, to provide for changing demographics and to ensure more people live in a good home.
 This will require a combination of public investment, individual spending and private sector finance.